HencoBurger/sirexjs/README.md

 const inMemoryDBInstance = new Databases.inMemory();
 ```

-#### Create a Service

-From the Sirex-CLI Choose the options “service - Create new service” follow prompts and create your new service.

-Services can be exposed through the "router" or its can be used internaly by other services.

 #### Router
 Adding the following route gives you access to the service sub routes.